blinken/paradar/README.md

 The current iteration of the case features posts to support the switch and support the PCB, plus posts in the lid to hold the PCB down (so it's sandwiched in a fixed position).
-The SDR (which gets hot) is kept separat from the battery by a small tab.
+The SDR (which gets hot) is kept separated from the battery by a small tab.
 The lid locks to the base to permit easy assembly, and there's a hole to give access to the SD card to permit firmware upgrades in the field.